-- 2.1.1 The OBWB has 12 appointed Directors. - 2.1.2 The regional districts of North Okanagan, Central Okanagan, and Okanagan-Similkameen each appoint three Directors from their regional boards of elected representatives from their respective regions.
-These OBWB Directors are appointed for one-year terms at the first Regional Board meeting each calendar year.
-Regional boards may also appoint Alternate Directors, and both Directors and Alternates are eligible for reappointment for subsequent terms.
-Alternate Directors and Alternates are eligible for reappointment for subsequent terms.
+- 2.1.1 The OBWB has 12 appointed Directors. - 2.1.2 The regional districts of North Okanagan, Central Okanagan, and Okanagan.
+Similkameen each appoint three Directors from their regional boards of elected representatives from their respective regions.
+These OBWB Directors are appointed for one-year terms at the first Regional Board meeting each calendar year.18 Regional boards may also appoint Alternate Directors,19 and both Directors and Alternates are eligible for reappointment for subsequent terms.20